Gratuitous 1000-Cr Tender Bonanza For Maharashtra

 The Gosikhurd National Project will be completed by 2023.
 Due to the "Mahasathi" ( Covid Pandemic ), work on the project was slowed down and some technical difficulties were created.
 There was a positive discussion on this issue in today's meeting.
 Full support was assured from the Center.

-Sufficient funds are available from the Center and the State for this national project and there was a consensus in today's meeting to expedite these works.
+Sufficient funds are available from the Center and the State for this national project and there was a consensus in today's meeting to expedite these works.—IANS